talkable/talkable-docs/source/partials/product_purchase_script.rst

       customer: {
         email: '', // Required - Email of the customer who issued a purchase.
 Example: 'customer@example.com'
         traffic_source: '', // The source of the traffic driven to the campaign.
 Example: 'facebook'
-        phone_optin: boolean, // To subscribe customer with phone number.
-Requires to pass phone number if the value is true
+        phone_optin: false, // Indicates whether the customer has provided consent for phone opt-in.
+The value should be boolean.
+If set to true, a valid phone number must be provided.
-        email_optin: boolean // To subscribe customer with emaill.
+        email_optin: false // Indicates whether the customer has provided consent for email opt-in.
+The value should be boolean.
       }
     };